Louis Jordan: Early life

+Career

+By the late 1920s Jordan was playing professionally.
+In the early 1930s, he played in Philadelphia and New York City with Charlie Gaines, as well as recording with Clarence Williams and his Blue Rhythm Boys and was briefly a member of the Stuff Smith orchestra.
+With Chick Webb's orchestra, he sang and played alto saxophone.
+In 1938, he started a band that recorded a year later as the Tympany Five.

 Jordan's first band, drawn mainly from members of the Jesse Stone band, was a nine-piece group that he reduced to a sextet after being hired for a residency at the Elks Rendezvous club at 464 Lenox Avenue in Harlem.
 The band consisted of Jordan (saxes, vocals), Courtney Williams (trumpet), Lem Johnson (tenor sax), Clarence Johnson (piano), Charlie Drayton (bass), and Walter Martin (drums).
 In his first billing as the Elks Rendez-vous Band, his name was spelled "Louie" so people could avoid pronouncing it "Lewis".

-In 1942, Jordan and his band moved to Los Angeles, where he began making soundies, the precursors of music video.
-He appeared on many Jubilee radio shows and a series of programs for the Armed Forces Radio for distribution to American troops overseas.
+In 1942, Jordan and his band moved to Los Angeles where he began making soundies, the precursors of music videos.
+He appeared on many Jubilee radio shows and a series of programs for the Armed Forces Radio that were distributed to American troops overseas.
 Jordan's career was uninterrupted by the draft except for a four-week Army camp tour.
 Because of a "hernia condition" he was classified "4F".

-During the 1940s Jordan and the band became popular with such hits as "Choo Choo Ch'Boogie", "Knock Me a Kiss", "Is You Is or Is You Ain't My Baby", and "Five Guys Named Moe".
-He recorded with Ella Fitzgerald, Bing Crosby, and Louis Armstrong and appeared in films.
+During the 1940s, Jordan and the band became popular with such hits as "Choo Choo Ch'Boogie", "Knock Me a Kiss", "Is You Is or Is You Ain't My Baby", and "Five Guys Named Moe".
+He recorded with Ella Fitzgerald both during and after their time with Chick Webb, also Bing Crosby and Louis Armstrong and appeared in films.
 Within a year of his breakthrough, the Tympany Five's appearance fee rose from $350 to $2,000 per night.
 But the breadth of Jordan's success and the size of his combo had larger implications for the music industry.
-The blues singer Gatemouth Moore said, "He was playing...with five pieces.
+The blues singer Gatemouth Moore said, "He was playing ... with five pieces.
 That ruined the big bands ...
 He could play just as good and just as loud with five as 17.
 And it was cheaper."

-Jordan's raucous recordings were notable for the use of fantastical narrative.
+Jordan's raucous recordings were notable for using contemporary narratives.
 This is perhaps best exemplified on "Saturday Night Fish Fry", a two-part 1950 hit that was split across both sides of a 78-rpm record.
 It was one of the first popular songs to use the word "rocking" in the chorus and to feature a distorted electric guitar.
 Many sources describe this recording, and some others by Jordan, as "jump blues", because "it literally made its listeners jump to its pulsing beat", according to NPR.
 One source states that "Saturday Night Fish Fry" had a "lively jump rhythm, call-and-response chorus and double-string electric guitar riffs that Chuck Berry would later admit to copying".